mdabidullah/lumensuite/packages/docs/guide/adapter.md

 # Adapter

-Adapter works as a bridge between different formats of data and the BlockSuite [`Snapshot`](./data-synchronization#snapshot-api) (i.e., the JSON-serialized block tree).
-It enables you to import and export data from and to BlockSuite documents.
+Adapter works as a bridge between different formats of data and the LumenSuite [`Snapshot`](./data-synchronization#snapshot-api) (i.e., the JSON-serialized block tree).
+It enables you to import and export data from and to LumenSuite documents.

 ## Base Adapter

-[`BaseAdapter`](/api/@blocksuite/store/classes/BaseAdapter) provides you with a skeleton to build your own adapter.
+[`BaseAdapter`](/api/@lumensuite/store/classes/BaseAdapter) provides you with a skeleton to build your own adapter.
 It is an abstract class that you can extend and implement the following methods:

 ```ts
 export abstract class BaseAdapter<AdapterTarget = unknown> {